SCA scanner

 This key has the following basic options:

-• image_uri (mandatory): The unique identifier of the image you want to analyze.
+• image_uri (mandatory for Docker sources): The unique identifier of the image you want to analyze.

-• docker_username (optional): The username that owns the Docker image in the container registry of your choice.
+• username (optional): The username that owns the Docker image in the container registry of your choice.

-• docker_password (optional): The password or token with read access rights to the image.
+• password (optional): The password or token with read access rights to the image.

 • use_docker_daemon (optional): When set to true, the scan connects to your Docker daemon to analyze images.
 This is useful for scanning images stored locally.
 Please note that this option is only available on Linux systems.

-• aws_region (optional): AWS region for images hosted on ECR.
+• region (optional): AWS region for images hosted on ECR.
+Defaults to us-east-1.

 • access_key_id, secret_access_key, session_token (optional): AWS credentials with read access to the ECR image.